The Ultimate Vegan Getaway: The Stanford Inn

 The Day After

 After a peaceful night's sleep, an early morning walk through the spectacular grounds, and a relaxing yoga class, it's time to experience the Ravens' breakfast.
 Complimentary for every guest, breakfast begins with a Champagne glass of fresh-squeezed orange juice (mimosas are also available) and organic tea or coffee.
 Menu standouts include the Garden Scramble (braised just-picked vegetables with scrambled tofu and sweet potato hash browns) and the absolutely scrumptious Stanford Citrus Polenta (grilled polenta with sautéed greens and a cashew cream sauce).
 Other options include pancakes, waffles, French toast, scones, muffins, smoothies, and homemade chai.
-Yes, a good vacation should rejuvenate the mind and the body, but it should also feed the soul.
-Ravens' Restaurant leaves me wanting for nothing, ready to head back to my regular life.
+They say a good vacation should rejuvenate the mind and the body, but it should also feed the soul.
+Mendocino's Stanford Inn leaves me wanting for nothing, ready to head back to my everyday life refreshed and recharged.

 Read More »